smartcontractkit/ccip-starter-kit-hardhat/README.md

 ```shell
 npx hardhat ccip-token-transfer --source-blockchain ethereumSepolia --destination-blockchain avalancheFuji --receiver <RECEIVER_ADDRESS> --token-address 0x779877A7B0D9E8603169DdbD7836e478b4624789 --amount 100 --gas-limit 0 --fee-token-address 0x779877A7B0D9E8603169DdbD7836e478b4624789 --router <ROUTER_ADDRESS>
 ```

+> ⚠️ **Note:** The gas limit is set to 0 because the transaction is directed to an Externally Owned Account (EOA).
+Gas limits on destination chains are needed only when sending data or tokens to a smart contract.

 ### Example 2 - Transfer Tokens from EOA to Smart Contract